The

 Dr

-Pirri, after an important telephone call, rejoins our hike.
+Pirri, after another important telephone call, rejoins our hike again.

 We're